Kartik2057/Instagram-clone/README.md

 - :zap: **Follow & Discover**: Connect with friends, family, and inspirational individuals by following their profiles, unlocking a world of captivating imagery and diverse perspectives.
 - :mag: **Effortless Search**: Seamlessly explore a vast collection of posts and users, effortlessly finding the content and profiles that pique your interest.
 - :cop: **User Authentication**: Safeguard your data and enjoy a personalized experience with secure login, sign up, and sign out functionality.
-- :house: **Home Screen**: Immerse yourself in a curated feed of posts from the users you follow, keeping you up to date with their latest adventures and visual stories.
-- :mag_right: **Search Screen**: Dive into the world of endless possibilities as you search for inspiring users and discover captivating posts that align with your interests.
-- :envelope: **Post Screen**: Create and share your unique stories with the world, accompanied by heartfelt captions and eye-catching visuals that capture the essence of the moment.
-- :star: **Favorites Screen**: Keep track of the images that have touched your heart with the Favorites screen, providing a dedicated space for managing and revisiting your liked posts.
-- :bust_in_silhouette: **Profile Screen**: Showcase your creativity and individuality through your own profile, where you can share captivating posts and give others a glimpse into your unique world.

 ## Screenshots